 For your protection, drive only with properly positioned head restraints.

-Do not drive the vehicle without the front seat head restraints.
+Do not drive the vehicle without the head restraints.
 Head restraints are intended to help reduce injuries during an accident.

-For positioning of head restraints refer to pages 32, 33 and 35.
+For positioning of head restraints refer to pages 31 and 32.